datafibers/spark-examples/README.md

 # spark-examples
-Here, we collect commonlu used spark examples
+Here, we collect commonly used spark examples in scala